-Falsification of Time Sheets - An employee who, after investigation, is found to have falsified or altered a time sheet, or the time sheet of another employee, or completed a time sheet for another employee will be subject to appropriate disciplinary action (in accordance with Civil Service Law Section 75 where applicable).
-In extenuating circumstances where an employee is not able to complete the employee's own time-sheet, the Department Head may complete the time sheet on behalf of the employee.
+Falsification of Time Sheets - An employee who, after investigation, is found to have falsified or altered a time sheet, or the time sheet of another employee, or completed a time sheet for another employee, including using another employee's key fob to clock them in or out, will be subject to appropriate disciplinary action (in accordance with Civil Service Law Section 75 where applicable).
+In extenuating circumstances where an employee is not able to complete the employee's own timesheet, the Department Head may complete the time sheet on behalf of the employee.